-Replete with dramatic scenery, world-class restaurants and authentic Italian culture, the Amalfi Coast is one of the most impressive jewels in the Mediterranean’s crown; discover the true meaning of la dolce vita on a superyacht charter along the coast this summer.
+An Amalfi yacht charter is replete with dramatic scenery, world-class restaurants and authentic Italian culture, the Amalfi Coast is one of the most impressive jewels in the Mediterranean’s crown; discover the true meaning of la dolce vita on an Amalfi Coast superyacht charter along the coast this summer.

 With limited on-land routes and an abundance of remote beaches and secluded coves, the Amalfi Coast is primed for exploring on a yachting vacation.
 Since it captured the hearts of the Hollywood elite in the fifties, cascades of A-listers, celebrities and the jetset have transformed the sapphire waters into a playground for some of the most dazzling yacht on the charter market.